jacob-thompson/advent-of-code/year2024/README.md

 └── ...
 ```

-Each folder corresponds to a specific day of Advent of Code YYYY.
+Each folder corresponds to a specific day of Advent of Code 2024.
 Inside each folder:
 - `solution.py`: Python script containing the solution to the day's puzzle.
 - `input.txt`: The puzzle input for that day.
 - `README.md` : Notes or details about the problem and solution.